3 Exciting Activities For The Whole Family As You Go RVing Across The Country

 Gold prospecting physical activity is much like morel mushroom hunting.
 You will have to drive a bit perhaps to find a place to prospect.
 Once you arrive you will have to hike to a stream or old dried up stream bed to set up your prospecting operation.
 Gem and mineral hunting may require a bit of climbing.
 Both hobbies are very good for your body.

-In the end the purpose of this article is to show you that you don't have to hole up in your house or apartment chained to a TV or mobile devise to make it through this.
-You are not technically "locked down".
-Not yet anyway.
+We speak to customers who are doing exactly what this article describes as they traverse the nation.
+Some of them have taken their already existing lust for treasure hunting on the road and some of them have simply added these activities to their travel itineraries.
 All of the activities are a great way to get out into nature, away from anyone else and not only pass the time but a way to get excellent physical and mental stimulation that great for you body, mind, and soul.

 Stay tuned to our blog for upcoming articles and episodes by following us on your favorite social media outlet to stay informed of releases: